axel-achart/apartment-hunter/README.md

 # apartment-hunter
 Data Analysis, visualisation, hosting on website the logistic regression

-The choice was made to pick the Madrid files
+The choice was made to pick the King county files.

 #### The *Data* folder is a folder that has both the raw and cleaned .csv files